stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/rnaseq-expression-classification.md

 ## Obtaining reference data

-Reference feature count data can be downloaded through the [Genomics Platform Data Browser](https://platform.stjude.cloud/data/publications?publication_accession=SJC-PB-1020).
+Reference feature count data can be retrieved through the [Genomics Platform Data Browser](https://platform.stjude.cloud/data/publications?publication_accession=SJC-PB-1020).
 These must then be provided to the workflow through the `reference_counts` parameter.
 By default, all reference files will be used by the app, but this can be restricted to one of the three tumor types [Blood, Brain, Solid] through the app settings.

 ## Preparing input data